4D5A/4d5a.github.io/_posts/2022-09-02-active-directory-elevated-users-health-check.md

 * Authenticate using DES or RC4 through Kerberos
 * Renew Kerberos Ticket Granting Tickets for more than the original 4 hours

-> Do not enable Protected Users if you have any Windows Server 2003 Domain Contollers in your domain<sup>5</sup>
+> Do not enable the Protected Users security group if you have any Windows Server 2003 Domain Contollers in your domain<sup>5</sup>

-> To use Protected Users, you need to have your Primary Domain Controller Emulator Role running on a server that is Windows Server 2012 R2 or higher<sup>6</sup>
+> To use the Protected Users security group, you need to have your Primary Domain Controller Emulator Role running on a server that is Windows Server 2012 R2 or higher<sup>6</sup>

+> Microsoft provides several warnings about adding an Active Directory object to the Protected Users security group.
+For example, Active Directory accounts for services and computers should not be added to the Protected Users security group.
+There are other considerations that may apply to your environment.
+Please refer to [Credentials Protection and Management](https://docs.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/credentials-protection-and-management) and [Protected Users Security Group](https://docs.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/protected-users-security-group) for important information on how the Protected Users security group works, what it will change, when you should not add an Active Directory object to it, and other information.

 ### Building the Get-ElevatedADUsers Project